 In boys, delayed puberty is more common and is defined as

 No enlargement of the testes (testicles) by age 13 or 14

 A time lapse of more than 4 years from the start to the completion of growth of the genitals

 No breast development by age 12 or 13

 A time lapse of more than 3 years from the beginning of breast growth to the first menstrual period

-In the majority of cases, delayed puberty represents a normal variation, which may run in the family (also called constitutional delay of puberty).
-These adolescents, sometimes referred to as "late bloomers," have a normal growth rate and are otherwise healthy.
+In the majority of cases, delayed puberty represents a normal variation, which may run in the family (also called constitutional delay of puberty Constitutional Delay of Puberty Hypogonadism is decreased production of testosterone, sperm, or both in males.
+Hypogonadism occurs when there is a problem in the testes or a problem in the pituitary gland or the hypothalamus... read more ).
+These adolescents have a normal growth rate and are otherwise healthy.
 Although the growth spurt and puberty are delayed, they eventually proceed normally.

 Adolescents who have delayed puberty may be noticeably shorter than their peers, can be teased or bullied, and often need help coping with and managing social concerns.
 Although adolescents are typically uncomfortable about being different from their peers, boys in particular are more likely to feel psychologic stress and embarrassment resulting from delayed puberty.